-SR-145 (Yosemite Avenue) As A Main Street Draft Report City of Madera Department of Engineering - January 2020 concerns over any changes that might distort the parade route.
+Lastly, the cultural and use components came into play with stakeholder discussion about general programming around the downtown core.
+Stakeholders noted the importance of several parades that the town holds, right in the heart of the downtown core, along Yosemite Avenue.
+There were concerns over any changes that might distort the parade route.
 There was also expressed importance of the downtown farmer's market.
 Since there is a large presence of businesses and civic resources in the area with a regular flow of patrons, stakeholders had a concern over availability of parking on city streets.
 They preferred angled parking as it allowed for safer entrance/exit from the vehicle.
 The stakeholders also expressed interest in creating plaza areas at select locations, such as Cesar Chavez Plaza and between the historic courthouse and the city/county buildings across the street along Yosemite.
 Opportunities such as enhanced paving, shade trees, and resources that would support plug and play activities, vendors, and neighborhood events.
 Vehicular noise was also a concern, especially near SR 99, and along Yosemite Avenue from fast-moving vehicular traffic.